nvpro-samples/gl_vk_threaded_cadscene/README.md

 # Vulkan & OpenGL Threaded CAD Scene Sample

 The "threaded cadscene" sample allows comparing various rendering approaches using core OpenGL, extended OpenGL via bindless graphics and NV_command_list as well as Vulkan.
-It does make use of NVIDIA specific extensions to use Vulkan within an OpenGL context and display a Vulkan image.

-> **Note** This sample currently makes use of NVIDIA specific extensions to be able to use OpenGL UI on top of the Vulkan rendered image and using GLSL directly in Vulkan.
-A later fork of this sample is intended to be able to run without these features using a core Vulkan workflow.
+> **Note** This sample currently makes use of NVIDIA specific extension when it is compiled with OpenGL and Vulkan enabled.
+You can use the `BUILD_gl_vk_threaded_cadscene_VULKAN_ONLY` option to get it in "pure" Vulkan mode.
+We recommend this for best performance in Vulkan.

 The content being rendered in the sample is a CAD model which is made of many parts that have few triangles.
 Having such low complexity per draw-call can very often result into being CPU bound.